jankatins/katzien.de/content/about.en.md

 ![Jan Katins](/images/jan.jpg#floatright)

-I'm a Data Engineer at zenjob.
+I'm a Senior Software Engineer at Aiven.
+More info on [LinkedIn](https://www.linkedin.com/in/jankatins/).
+I also have a [twitter profile](https://twitter.com/jankatins).